IngeborgArdoe/training/foundation_english/installation-of-genus-app-platform.md

-# Installation of Genus Apps and URLs to the environments
+# Installation of Genus Apps

 1. In case you haven't installed Genus Apps on your computer yet: Open the web browser and type http://genus-stud1.westeurope.cloudapp.azure.com/edu/download/Setup.exe .
 This will download Genus Apps.
 2. An environment will be assigned to you: